burnFrost/GDK/README.md

 # Game Development Kit
 The goal of this project is to make a lightweight c++ oriented general purpose modern 3d game development kit with cross-platform support.
-This project is in it's early stages many things may have not been built yet or may not work as expected.
+This project is in very early alpha stages and many things may have not been built yet or may not work as expected.
+Many features are currently missing and are being worked on.